-I am currently a candidate for a Masters Degree in Interdisciplinary Arts with a slated graduation date of August 2017 and teaching Introduction to Graphic Design as an adjunct professor, both at Sierra Nevada College in Incline Village.
+I am a Master's of Fine Art with an emphasis in Interdisciplinary Arts with a slated graduation date of August 2017 and teaching Introduction to Graphic Design as an adjunct professor, both at Sierra Nevada College in Incline Village.
 Off campus, I am a hard working freelance designer, workshop manager at Atelier Truckee, human mom to two cats, partner, organizer, thinker, facilitator, maker and an avid hiker.
 Like many people, I make things.

 I tend to keep my art practice separate from my design career but have been pushing myself to create a space where the two disciplines can co-exist.
 I thrive on connecting to peers through their personal narratives, experiences and adventures.
 I often pair meetings with exercise in the form of hiking, walking, biking, skiing, etc. This type of activity and interaction drives my creative process and influences my approach to art and design.